boxing/boxrec/README.md

 -   [ ] Added 2019-04-13: Changes to this package should trigger builds in upcoming Docker project

--   [ ] Added 2019-04-13: Get to and keep a "A" maintainability in [Codacy](https://app.codacy.com/project/mikedidomizio/boxrec/dashboard)
+-   [X] Added 2019-04-13: Get to and keep a "A" maintainability in [Codacy](https://app.codacy.com/project/mikedidomizio/boxrec/dashboard)

+    Completed in 2019

 -   [ ] Added 2019-04-13: Separate typings into typings registry